Chat to other families

 Each pupil in the group then carries out their own solution, so that a child who has been excluded from activities with other children may now have someone to play with and another may accompany him on other occasions to make sure there is no bullying.

 A week or so later the group reconvenes to discuss progress and what has been achieved.
-This is supposed to give them a sense of success.Records are not always kept of the way this method is carried out.
+Records are sometime kept of the way this method is carried out, but not always.

 These strategies are more popular than others, particularly among schools which favour a "whole school approach" and particularly among those pupils chosen as peer counsellors who enjoy the responsibility.
-The idea is that everyone in school knows that bullying is unacceptable, children moving up from primary school are reassured that the secondary school is a safe place to be from Day One.
+The idea is that everyone in school knows that bullying is unacceptable, children moving up from primary school are reassured that the secondary school is a safe place to be from day one.

 Schools in the UK are increasingly describing themselves as 'telling' schools and they sometimes operate this system in conjunction with peer group schemes in secondary schools.
 It seems to be popular in primary schools too.